kkirsche/rotten_tomatoes/README.md

 # Rotten Tomatoes

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rotten_tomatoes`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Rotten Tomatoes Gem, your unofficial wrapper for the complete Rotten Tomatoes v1.0 JSON API.
+Here, I work to provide developers with a full featured library letting them focus on the important part, their idea.

 ## Installation